markmoxon/elite-source-code-library/versions/c64/README.md

 ELSE

- SKIP 256               \ The ball line heap for storing x-coordinates (see the
+ SKIP 256               \ The ball line heap for storing x-coordinates
-                        \ deep dive on "The ball line heap" for details)

 ENDIF
 ```